Diablos Rojos del México: 1940s

-The Reds of Mexico, as they were known at first, were founded in 1940 by Salvador Lutteroth and the famous manager Ernesto Carmona.
-The Reds greatest rival was the best team in the league that season, the Blues of Veracruz.
+The Rojos made their debut in the 1940 Mexican League season on 30 March 1940 against the Azules de Veracruz in Veracruz City.
+At the time, the Azules were the best team in the league and later became the Rojos' greatest rival.
 During the first two seasons, they remained one of the top teams, in second place, but after this and up until 1945, they fell far behind in the standings.
 In 1946 and 1947, they repeated as runners-up again.
 The last two campaigns of the decade passed unnoticed.